 Note that these data sources have overlapping records.
 For example, the mass data breach experienced by Equifax in 2017 appears in multiple aforementioned datasets.
 To create a single combined dataset for this study, we check for duplications under the assumption that an organization does not experience more than one incident of the same type on the same day, and duplicated records are removed.

-\subsection{InsurTech Data}
+\subsection{Insurtech data}

 Traditional cyber insurance underwriting largely relies on conventional risk factors such as industry classification, business size, annual revenue, and responses to IT security surveys, as summarized by \citet{tsohou_cyber_2023, nurse_data_2020, romanosky_content_2019}.
-While these inputs offer a general overview, they often fall short of capturing the true nature and severity of an organization's cyber risk.
-In many cases, this information is either too generic or misaligned with the way attackers actually assess targets.
+While such inputs offer a general overview, they often fall short of capturing the true nature and severity of an organization's cyber risk.
+In many cases, the information is either too generic or misaligned with the way attackers actually assess targets.
 For instance, survey-based questions such as ``How much does your company spend annually on IT security?'' may not yield accurate or meaningful answers.
-IT budgets are often approved at a broad organizational level, making it difficult for respondents to isolate security-specific expenditures.
-Moreover, some policyholders may provide incomplete or intentionally misleading responses, whether due to uncertainty, oversight, or misaligned incentives.
+IT budgets are often approved at a broad entity-specific organizational level, making it difficult for respondents to isolate security-specific expenditures.
+Moreover, some policyholders may give incomplete or intentionally misleading responses, whether due to uncertainty, oversight, or misaligned incentives.
 As a result, survey-derived data may lack the precision and reliability needed for effective underwriting.
-As pointed out by \citet{romanosky_content_2019}, the connection between potential cyber losses and the collected security information is unlikely to be quantitatively determined.
-Also, as suggested by \citet{tsohou_cyber_2023}, the lack of an objective way to assess cyber risk contributes to the difficulties in assessing cyber risk, and the cyber insurance industry is in need of such a risk assessment standard beyond the customized questionnaires that are commonly seen in the current practices.
+As \citet{romanosky_content_2019} point out, the connection between potential cyber losses and the collected security information is unlikely to be quantitatively determined.
+Also, as \citet{tsohou_cyber_2023} suggest, the lack of an objective way to assess cyber risk contributes to the difficulties in assessing such risk, and the cyber insurance industry is in need of a risk assessment standard beyond the customized questionnaires that are commonly seen in current practice.

 To address these shortcomings, it is critical to incorporate more objective and externally observable indicators of cyber risk.
-InsurTech platforms now enable access to digital signals such as an organization's online footprint, social media activity, exposed credentials, domain registration history, unpatched software vulnerabilities, and public-facing infrastructure configurations.
+Insurtech platforms now enable access to digital signals such as an organization's online footprint, social media activity, exposed credentials, domain registration history, unpatched software vulnerabilities, and public-facing infrastructure configurations.
 These external data points provide a more accurate and real-time reflection of an entity's risk posture from the perspective of potential attackers.